Some Americans getting more money from unemployment than they were from their jobs

 ELMIRA, N.Y.
-(WETM) — For some people, the government’s extra $600 unemployment benefit has made them eligible for more money while unemployed than they made while they were working.
+(WETM/KSN) – For some people, the government’s extra $600 unemployment benefit has made them eligible for more money while unemployed than they made while they were working.

 Millions of workers have become unemployed due to the coronavirus pandemic.